jexnator/starter-academic/content/post/WeeklyBlog/index.md

 Already on the first day I had to determine that the preperation at home is very important.
 If you don't prepare you, you can't follow during the presence classes sessions.
 I am very satisfied with the first day of school.
 The location is technically very well equipped and you have also good catering options nearby.<br>

+On Tuesday, our free provided day, I started with the Postprocessing Session from Monday at home.
+In the afternoon I still had time to focus on the next schoolday.<br>
 ![School](school.jpg "<b>School</b> Unsplash: Scott Graham")

 ### @Work